Unveiling CSRD – its ripple effect on transport and logistics

 2. What are the financial effects (short to long-term) of climate risks and opportunities for the company?

-The climate change section of the CSRD consists of 4 subsections and 12 groups of detailed reporting requirements:
+The climate change section of CSRD consists of 4 subsections and 12 groups of detailed reporting requirements:

 1. Governance